MiloTruck/sorella-notes/README.md

 ### Fee accounting

 The implementation for fees is similar Uniswap V3/V4, but modified.
-Focusing on [`PoolUpdates.sol`](https://github.com/MiloTruck/sorella-notes/blob/main/src/modules/PoolUpdates.sol) and [`GrowthOutsideUpdater.sol`](https://github.com/MiloTruck/sorella-notes/blob/main/src/modules/GrowthOutsideUpdater.sol) to see if reward distribution has any issues would probably a good idea (e.g. rounding issues, edge cases regarding ticks).
+Focus on [`PoolUpdates.sol`](https://github.com/MiloTruck/sorella-notes/blob/main/src/modules/PoolUpdates.sol) and [`GrowthOutsideUpdater.sol`](https://github.com/MiloTruck/sorella-notes/blob/main/src/modules/GrowthOutsideUpdater.sol) to see if reward distribution has any issues (e.g. rounding issues, edge cases regarding ticks).

 It's also worth noting that a large part of the fee implementation [was refactored](https://github.com/SorellaLabs/angstrom/commit/26db3bbd0c49f1581486de5f3976844a9b6a82ca) to mitigate issues found in the Spearbit audit.